 By now the afternoon was growing a little long in the tooth and so I gently navigated The Bee back along the winding road to a crossroads that pointed me in the direction of a ‘Cave’ that seemed to promise a glimpse into the tantalizing world of Carrara marble quarrying, and so I began the long and very winding trek up to one of the many giant sized holes in the ground that surround the city giving its name to the the world’s most famous stone.

-Carefully, slowly, and by pulling over prior to each hairpin bend, up and up I went, never knowing if or when some officious looking person would demand that I immediately turn around and head back in the direction from whence I came, but fortunately no one appeared, and so up and up I went.
-Round and round an endless series of hairpin bends, on and on, higher and higher, always with safety first and foremost in mind – until at last it came as some surprise that I had arrived right in the crucible of the action – right at the heart of a huge, gargantuan quarry!
+Carefully, slowly, and by pulling over prior to each hairpin bend, up and up I went, never knowing if or when some officious looking person would demand that I immediately turn around and head back in the direction from whence I came, but fortunately no one appeared, and so up-and-up even further I went.
+Round-and-round the endless series of hairpin bends I went, on and on, higher and higher, always with safety first and foremost in mind – until at last, though it came as some surprise, I had arrived right in the crucible of the action – right at the heart of a huge, gargantuan quarry!

 Bear in mind that this is just one of the huge quarries that loom above the city of Carrara.
 And also consider that my visit coincided with the end of the working day, or so at least it seemed to me.

 It was at this point I began to realize the relatively small ratio of pure white marble.
-Much of what I could see was deeply stratified and cut through with streaks and cracks, clearly this was no solid mountain of perfect unadulterated white Carrara as some writers on the subject have lead me to believe.
-Of course, there is plenty of ‘pure white’ Carrara within the seams, but there is also an awful lot of scrappy marble too.
+Much of what I could see was deeply stratified and cut through with streaks and cracks, clearly this was no solid mountain of perfect unadulterated white Carrara, as some writers on the subject have lead me to believe.
+Of course, there is plenty of ‘pure white’ Carrara within the seams, but in fairness, there is also an awful lot of scrappy marble too.